adamesalles/gp-visual-tool/README.md

 2. Keep the server running: `cd gp/ && python server.py`
 3. Run the client: `cd ../web/ && npm run dev`

+Code is now kinda messy, but I'll try to clean it up soon.
+I'm also planning to add more features, like the possibility to change the kernel, the likelihood, the optimizer, etc.